 Barrick Gold (GOLD) Gains But Lags Market: What You Should Know

-Coming into today, shares of the gold and copper mining company had lost 2.69% in the past month.
-In that same time, the Basic Materials sector gained 0.85%, while the S&P 500 lost 3.29%.
+Coming into today, shares of the gold and copper mining company had lost 3.08% in the past month.
+In that same time, the Basic Materials sector lost 2.02%, while the S&P 500 lost 4.08%.

-Investors should also note any recent changes to analyst estimates for GOLD.
+Investors might also notice recent changes to analyst estimates for GOLD.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.16% higher.
-GOLD is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.12% higher.
+GOLD is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, GOLD is currently trading at a Forward P/E ratio of 30.74.
-This represents a premium compared to its industry's average Forward P/E of 20.66.
+In terms of valuation, GOLD is currently trading at a Forward P/E ratio of 29.33.
+For comparison, its industry has an average Forward P/E of 19.5, which means GOLD is trading at a premium to the group.

 Click to get this free report